JuanchiFranco/expense-tracker/README.md

 ﻿# expense-tracker

-This is a proposed solution to the [GitHub User Activity challenge](https://roadmap.sh/projects/expense-tracker) from [roadmap.sh](https://roadmap.sh/).
+This is a proposed solution to the [Expense Tracker challenge](https://roadmap.sh/projects/expense-tracker) from [roadmap.sh](https://roadmap.sh/).

 ## Features